sebaxj/baremetal-raspberrypi-doc/README.md

 - Bare metal C entirely written by myself.
 - Assembly used for the system interrupts library.
 - Includes a graphics driveer for a shell to be displayed via HDMI.
 - Includes an audio driver to play frequencies using pulse width modulatuion through the audio jack.
+- Includes a keyboard driver to control the shell using a PS/2 keyboard wired to the Raspberry Pi GPIO pins.

 ## Audio Driver: